bashiroglu/developing-front-employeesmanagerapp/Notes.md

 Notfication page will show all managers' actions to head-manager

+Manager getting roport about sallary

-Download PDF button to pages, Problem is how to put
+Download PDF button(and excell button) to pages, Problem is how to put(It is planned to put in form page after filter before table)

+Employee book shif page

+employee photo comp. in header